Iteration theorems for subversions of forcing classes: Nice Iterations

-From now on we always assume sequence $\vec{P} = \langle P_\alpha \; | \; \alpha < \nu\rangle$ is an iteration.
-Let us quickly define the relevant definitions: nested antichain, $S \hooks T$, mixtures and $(T, \beta)$-nice.
+From now on we always assume the sequence $\vec{\P} = \kla{\P_\alpha\st\alpha<\nu}$ is an iteration.
+Let us quickly define the relevant concepts: nested antichain, $S \hooks T$, mixtures and $(T, \beta)$-niceness.
 We refer the reader to \cite{Miyamoto:IteratingSemiproperPreorders} for an in depth discussion of these ideas and their significance.